thomassilvi/eob1-svg-editor/README.md

 # eob1-svg-editor
 Savegame editor for Eye of the Beholder 1

+> to build:
+mvn install

+> to launch
+cd eob1-svg-editor-ui
+mvn -q exec:java &

-# 1.0-SNAPSHOT
+# 1.0

-only for character of the party, you can change
+You can change only for active character
 - the name
 - the ability score for strength, intelligence, wisdom, dexterity, constitution and charisma